ahmedfgad/GeneticAlgorithmPython/docs/source/utils.md

 3. `mutation`: Has the `Mutation` class that implements the mutation operators.
 4. `parent_selection`: Has the `ParentSelection` class that implements the parent selection operators.
 5. `nsga2`: Has the `NSGA2` class that implements the Non-Dominated Sorting Genetic Algorithm II (NSGA-II).
+6. `nsga3`: Has the `NSGA3` class that implements the Non-Dominated Sorting Genetic Algorithm III (NSGA-III).

 Note that the `pygad.GA` class extends all of these classes.
 So, the user can access any of the methods in such classes directly by the instance/object of the `pygad.GA` class.